leriomaggio/ppml-tutorial/README.md

 ### Acknowledgment and funding

-The material developed in this tutorial has been supported by Anaconda, and the [Software Sustainability Institute](https://www.software.ac.uk) (SSI), as part of my
+The material developed in this tutorial has been supported by the [Software Sustainability Institute](https://www.software.ac.uk) (SSI), as part of my
 [SSI fellowship](https://www.software.ac.uk/about/fellows/valerio-maggio) on `PETs` (Privacy Enhancing Technologies).

 Please see this [deck](https://speakerdeck.com/leriomaggio/privacy-enhancing-data-science-ssi-fellowship-2022) to know more about my fellowship plans.